yeyuxiao/yeyuxiao.github.io/_pages/about.md

 I obtained my MSc in [Speech and Language Processing](https://www.ed.ac.uk/ppls/linguistics-and-english-language/prospective/postgraduate/msc/speech-language-processing) at the University of Edinburgh.
 Before that, I was an undergraduate in [Foreign Languages and Literatures](http://www.dfll.tsinghua.edu.cn/dfllen/) at Tsinghua University, Beijing, China.

 My research focuses on automatically understanding arguments people post on the Internet.
-I do believe a better understanding for each other can help reduce discrimination, prejudice, and stereotyping.
+I do believe a better understanding for each other can reduce discrimination, prejudice, and stereotyping.

 Contact